fluxninja/aperture/docs/content/reference/aperturectl/cloud/policy/apply/apply.md

       --dir string    Path to directory containing Aperture Policy files --file string   Path to Aperture Policy file
-  -f, --force         Force apply policy even if it already exists -h, --help          help for policy
+  -f, --force         Force apply policy even if it already exists -h, --help          help for apply
   -s, --select-all    Apply all policies in the directory
 ```